The best free PDF to Word converter 2019

 Because it’s a desktop app, WPS PDF to Word Converter is noticeably faster than online tools, and can process files in batches.
 The free edition will convert PDFs up to five pages long, so if you want to convert larger documents you’ll need to divide it into chunks first using a tool like PDFSAM Basic.
 Alternatively, the premium version of WPS PDF to Word Converter costs $29.95/£22.95/AU$39.95, with no limit on pagination.

 The exported Word documents are very impressive – easily the best of all the PDF to Word converters we tested.
 Images were preserved and aligned correctly, text formatting was retained, and font styles and weights were accurately reproduced.
-If you want to convert a PDF to an editable Word document, WPS PDF to Word Converter is the best tool by far.
+WPS PDF to Word Converter is the best free PDF to Word converter.

 2. Wondershare PDFElement